 A source who spoke to The Herald said that employees were first addressed by National Chairperson Mr Lovemore Moyo and his deputy Mr Morgan Komichi but demanded to be addressed by Mwonzora who later engaged only the top three leadership representatives from the worker’s committee.
 The workers later besieged Mwonzora’s office.
 The workers who were sitting on the floor in protest accused Mwonzora of trying to hoodwink the committee leadership.

-Lovemore Moyo is a member of the Movement for Democratic Change which is led by Morgan Tsvangirai.
-He is the current national chairman of the party.
+Lovemore Moyo is a politician and a former member of the Movement for Democratic Change (MDC-T).
+He is also a former national chairman of the party.
 Moyo has been on the Zimbabwean political scene for quite some time prior to joining the Movement for Democratic...
 Read More About Lovemore Moyo

 Read More About ZANU-PF